CHEAPEST ROUTE FROM Los Angeles TO Yekaterinburg

 |CHEAPEST MONTH TO FLY TO YEKATERINBURG FROM LOS ANGELES||May||37% cheaper||Flying from Los Angeles to Yekaterinburg costs on average just $512 in May|

 |MOST EXPENSIVE MONTH TO FLY TO YEKATERINBURG FROM LOS ANGELES||August||42% more expensive||It costs about $1,148 for flights to Yekaterinburg from Los Angeles in August|

 |MOST POPULAR MONTH TO FLY TO YEKATERINBURG FROM LOS ANGELES||September||827% more users visited||More momondo users searched in flights to Yekaterinburg from Los Angeles in September than any other month|

-In general, October is the cheapest month to fly from United States to Yekaterinburg.
-Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $656.
+The cheapest month to fly to Yekaterinburg from United States is in October.
+Flight prices, which tend to average around $656, are often lower during this time because this is during the off-season.
 If you’re not able to fly to Yekaterinburg in October, then February is your next best option.
 Flight prices from United States to Yekaterinburg during February average around $682.

-Foreign travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued within 72 hours before arrival.
+Foreign travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken within 72 hours before departure.
 The medical certificate must be issued in Russian or in English.
 A notarized translation to Russian is accepted.Quarantine requirements